dylanjones784/Markdown-Guide/BestPractiseGuide.md

 As we provide the hypermedia for related content in a request, it is recommended that we do a list of things to secure and limit access to higher level data access.
 I personally believe that if youre calling a delete, some sort of API Key / authorisation / level of access needs to be established before the service is executed.

+# Implementing the API

 # Access Control and Security
 Why we need it.
 What happens when we don’t have it in place.
 How we can configure API access and securing the API.
 An integral aspect of RESTful APIs is the concept of a layered system architecture, where each component of the API cannot see beyond its own layer.
 Each layer may have its own purpose but will all work together to fulfil the client’s request.
 Developers should split their API into four distinct layers, examples of which can be found below.
 -	Presentation Layer